kondetivenki/Azure-Security-Center/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 > ⭐ Good to know: <br>
 > Inventory dashboard is fully built on top of Azure Resource Graph (ARG) which stores all of ASC security posture data and leveraging its powerful KQL engine.
-> It enables you to reach deep insights quickly and easily on top of ASC data and cross reference with any other resource properties.
+> It enables you to reach deep insights quickly and easily on top of ASC data and cross-reference with any other resource properties.

 ### Summary